tahonermann/text_view/README.md

 done so; in both cases, the underlying [code unit](#code-unit) input iterator will compare equal to the end of the stream iterator).

+`itext_iterator` is a [proxy iterator][P0022R1] since the value type is computed and a meaningful reference type cannot be provided for the dereference and subscript operators.
+The `reference` member type is an alias of an implementation defined proxy reference type, must satisfy `Character`, and must support implicit conversion to `const value_type&`.

+Note: Implementation of a reference proxy would be simplified if the [operator dot proposal][P0252R0] is adopted.

 ```C++
 template<TextEncoding ET, ranges::InputRange RT>
   requires TextDecoder<